Dachigam National Park Near Srinagar

-Dachigam National Park alias Dachigam Wildlife Sanctuary is located near to Srinagar in Jammu and Kashmir state, India.
+Dachigam National Park alias Dachigam Wildlife Sanctuary is located near to Srinagar in Jammu and Kashmir, India.

 This National Park is rich in flora and fauna.
-Meadows of Dachigam National Park is known for its brightly colored flowers.
+Meadows of the National Park is known for its brightly colored flowers.
 The forests are heavily wooded.

 How Do I Go to Dachigam National Park?

-Dachigam National Park is at a distance of around 22 kilometers from Srinagar, the summer capital of Jammu and Kashmir state in India.
+This National Park is at a distance of around 22 kilometers from Srinagar in India.
 National Highway 1A and National Highway 1D passes through Srinagar.
 Srinagar railway station is the nearest railway station to Dachigam Wildlife Sanctuary.
 There is an airport at Srinagar which is connected to other parts of the country and abroad.